Air fryer asparagus is crunchy, delicious, and ready in less than 10 minutes, this makes the perfect super quick side dish.

-- Serve with eggs: poached, scrambled, omelet.
-Toast a slice of good bread, top it with eggs, and veggies.
+- Serve with eggs: poached, scrambled, or omelet.
+Toast a slice of good bread, and top it with eggs, and veggies.
 Sprinkle with more Parmesan if you like.
 Heaven!

 - Chop and mix with cooked pasta, some good extra virgin olive oil, and more Parmesan.
 You could add some finely chopped anchovies, sun-dried tomatoes, or fresh herbs as well.

 - Make potato salad.
 Add some hard-boiled eggs to the salad.